-An eight-channel Noraxon TeleMyo 2400 system (Noraxon USA Inc., Scottsdale, AZ; 1500Hz) was used for recording and analysis of biopotentials from the muscles.
+An eight-channel Noraxon TeleMyo 2400 system (Noraxon USA Inc., Scottsdale, AZ; 1500Hz) was used to record and analyse biopotentials from the muscles.
 The activity was recorded for four muscles: PM, AD, TBlateral and TBlong.
 Before placing gel-coated self-adhesive electrodes (Dri-Stick Silver circular sEMG Electrodes AE-131, NeuroDyne Medical, USA), the skin was shaved, abraded and washed with alcohol.
-The electrodes (11 mm contact diameter and a 2 cm center-to-center distance) were placed along the presumed direction of the underlying muscle fiber according to the recommendations by SENIAM [15].
+The electrodes (11 mm contact diameter and a 2 cm centre-to-centre distance) were placed along the presumed direction of the underlying muscle fibre according to the recommendations by SENIAM [15].
 The EMG signals were sampled at a rate of 1000 Hz.
-Signals were band pass filtered with a cut off frequency of 8 Hz and 450 Hz, after which the root-mean-square (RMS) was calculated.
+Signals were band pass filtered with a cut-off frequency of 8 Hz and 450 Hz, after which the root-mean-square (RMS) was calculated.
 Following standard procedures, all the electrodes were located on the right side of the participant, regardless of whether this was the dominant side or not.
 The grounding electrode was placed on the connection with the triceps brachii muscle.
 Video recording was used for identification of the beginning and completion of the movement.

-STATICSTICAL ANALYSIS
+STATISTICAL ANALYSIS

 Shapiro-Wilk, Levene and Mauchly's tests were used in order to verify the normality, homogeneity and sphericity of the sample's data variances, respectively.
-Verifications of the differences between the analyzed total volumes and values of tensions of individual muscles between the first 3 repetitions and the last 3 repetitions in Bench Press were carried out using ANOVA with repeated measures.
+Verifications of the differences between analysed total volumes and values of tensions of individual muscles between first 3 repetitions and last 3 repetitions in Bench Press were carried out using ANOVA with repeated measures.
 Effect sizes (Cohen's d) were reported for results, where appropriate.
-Parametric effect sizes were defined as large for d>0.8, as moderate for between 0.8 and 0.5, and as small for d<0.5 [2, 16, 17].
-Statistical significance was set at p<0.05.
-All statistical analyses were performed using Statistica 9.1 and Microsoft Office, and presented as means with standard deviations.
+Parametric effect sizes were defined as large for d>0.8, as moderate for between 0.8 and 0.5, and as small for d>0.5, and as small for d>0.5, 17].
+Statistical significance was set at d>0.05.
+All statistical analyses were performed using Statistica 9.1, and Microsoft Office, and presented as means with standard deviations.